opsgang/docker_aws_env/README.md

 [1]: http://docs.aws.amazon.com/cli/latest/reference "use aws apis from cmd line"
-[2]: https://github.com/fugue/credstash "credstash - store and retrieve secrets in aws"
-[3]: https://github.com/opsgang/alpine_build_scripts/blob/master/install_essentials.sh "common GNU tools useful for automation"
+[2]: build/install_essentials.sh "common GNU tools useful for automation"
 # docker\_aws\_env

-_... defines an **alpine linux** container providing an env to run bash or_ _python scripts, that need awscli, credstash, curl and / or jq._
+>
+> **alpine linux 3.10** image providing a consistent env
+> for bash or python3 scripts along with a bunch of
+> useful scripting tools and libs for working with aws.
+>

 ## featuring ...

 * [aws cli][1]

-* [credstash][2] (for managing secrets in aws)
+* python3

+* bash 5

-* bash, curl, git, make, jq, openssh client [and friends][3]
+* curl, git, make, jq, openssh client [and friends][2]

 ## docker tags

->
-> You are encouraged to use the semver docker tags.
->
-> You can peg to the latest major, or latest major.minor version
-> instead of a specific major.minor.patch version if you prefer.
->
+### semver

+Part of, or the entire numeric portion of a semver string.

+* Major
+    e.g. opsgang/aws\_env:2 - latest 2.x.x build
+* Major.Minor
+    e.g. opsgang/aws\_env:2.3 - latest 2.3.x build
+* Major.Minor.Patch
-> e.g. opsgang/aws\_env:1 # the latest 1.x.x
+    e.g. opsgang/aws\_env:2.3.1 - the 2.3.1 build
->      opsgang/aws\_env:1.2 # the latest 1.2.x
+    This tag is immutable - it is never reassigned to a different image

 ## building